Cyprus - Country Commercial Guide

 Testing, Inspection and Certification

-Conformity Assessment is a mandatory step for the manufacturer in the process of complying with specific EU harmonized legislation.
+Conformity Assessment is a mandatory step for manufacturers in the process of complying with specific EU harmonized legislation.
 The purpose of conformity assessment is to ensure consistency of compliance during all stages, from design to production, and to facilitate acceptance of the final product.
 EU product legislation gives manufacturers some choice regarding conformity assessment, depending on the level of risk involved in the use of their product.
 These range from self-certification, type examination and a production quality control system, to a full quality assurance system.
 Conformity assessment bodies in individual Member States are listed in the New Approach Notification and Designated Organizations (NANDO).

 Publication of Technical Regulations